 THE FRUTH FAMILY

-All vital records for this family, while they lived in Germany, have been taken from very complete Evangelical church records.
-The pedigrees that are shown for the two Fruth participants in this study will begin with their most recent common ancestor, Johann George Fruth, born 1718 in Beindersheim.
-He married Anna Maria Nagel, whose father was the burgermeister (mayor) of Beindersheim.
+All vital records for the Fruth family while they lived in Germany have been taken from very complete Evangelical church records.
+The pedigrees that are shown for the two Fruth participants in this study will begin with their most recent common paternal ancestor, Johann George Fruth, born 1718 in Beindersheim, who was married to Anna Maria Nagel, whose father was burgermeister (mayor) of Beindersheim.

-Johann Fruth, II, born in 1779, son of Johann Heinrich Fruth and Katherine Scherer, married his cousin, Maria Barbara Fruth.
+Generation 2: Johann Fruth, II, born in 1779, son of Johann Heinrich Fruth and Katherine Scherer, married his first cousin, Maria Barbara Fruth.
 Participant 43669 is a descendent of this Fruth family that has remained Germany.

-From the most recent common ancestor, Johann Georg Fruth, born 1718, there have been six transmission events for Participant 4445, and seven transmission events for Participant 43669.
-Due to the small number of participants in the study, it is not possible to tell in which of the two Fruth lineages the three mutations occurred.
+Analysis of DNA Results: From the most recent common ancestor, Johann Georg Fruth, born 1718, there have been six transmission events for Participant 4445, and seven transmission events for Participant 43669.
+Due to the small number of participants in the study, it is not possible to tell in which of the two Fruth lineages the three-step mutation occurred.

 The order of the numbers in DYS 464 a, b, c, and d is not significant.
-The important thing is that the same numbers appear in the same frequency within DYS 464.
+This is a "fast-mutating" marker and the important thing is that the same numbers appear in the same frequency within DYS 464.
 Therefore, the variance between these two participants at DYS 464c is inconsequential, because a DYS of 15 at 464b for Participant 4445 is counterbalanced with a DYS of 15 at DYS 464c for Participant 43669.
 The three-step mutation, shown in gold on the above chart, is thought to have occurred on the same DYS number during one mutational event.

 The particular haplogroup to which the Fruths belong is extremely common, and as of April 2011, each participant matched 1,298 individuals of many differing surnames on the 12-marker test administered by FamilyTreeDNA.
 They had 16 matches of varying surnames on the 25-marker test.
 However, when upgraded to the 37-marker test, they only matched each other, which supports the advisability of using 37 markers to gain definitive identification of close common ancestry.